tobennanwokike/schedules-api/readme.md

 }
 ```

-- **DLQ**: The DLQ implementation just logs the event.
+- **DLQ**: The DLQ implementation just logs the event to Cloudwatch.
 In a real life scenario, an appropriate action would be triggered.

 - **Users**: Three users - `user1`, `user2` and `user3` are added initially to the database. `user3` has been configured to throw an error which will be received in the DLQ.